jsx-eslint/eslint-plugin-react/docs/rules/jsx-restrict-classnames.md

-# Restrict certian classNames or classNames which start with a specific prefix. (jsx-restrict-classnames)
+# Restrict classNames or classNames prefixes. (jsx-restrict-classnames)

 This rule prevents custom react components from using a pre-defined set of restricted classnames, or classnames which start with a certian prefix.